manikanta-suru/Common-Security-Issues-in-FinanciallyOriented-Web-Applications/README.md

 ## Overview

-This repository serves as a comprehensive guideline for penetration testers focusing on the security of financially-oriented web applications.
+This repository serves as a comprehensive guideline for penetration testers focusing on the security of financially oriented web applications.
 The content addresses common vulnerability classes and provides insights into testing strategies.

 ## Contents